Trahyns/Hello-World/README.md

 Hello, world!
 I'm new to Git and Github!
 Help me!
 Help me!
-Hahaha
+Hahaha.
+This is fun.